-Our health is a huge topic these days, and there are so many ways to address it.
-An abundance of exercise DVDs, equipment and trainings are at your disposal.
+Health is a huge topic these days, and there are so many ways to address it.
+An abundance of exercise DVDs, equipment and training are at your disposal.
 There are countless dietary lifestyles you can adapt to in order to feed your body with the right nutrition.

 Cannabinoids Aren’t as Alien as We Might Think

 Did you know that the brain produces its own cannabinoids?
 After many decades of researching the potential health benefits of cannabis, science has not only made some important discoveries about this breed of plant but also uncovered a unique communication system in the brain called the endocannabinoid (EC) system.
 This system carries the hefty responsibility of taking care of some of our major bodily functions like how we feel, move and react (1).

 The body generates cannabinoids to interact within the EC system so that they work to help regulate those major functions.
 However, the amount of cannabinoids that the brain produces on its own is rather small.
 Potential supplements include products like hemp oil or cannabidiol (i.e., CBD).
 The potential benefits of hemp oil are of particular interest: it may provide sleep support and improve appetite, aid stress and mood, and even offer potential help with joint support.
 However, it is important to note that our products are not intended to diagnose or treat any medical conditions.

 When people think of hemp, sometimes the knee-jerk reaction is to think of medicinal marijuana.
 While there are many possible beneficial functions of both of these natural ingredients, they are only cousins in the cannabis family and are not inherently similar.

 Dr. Oz explains, in one of his shows, the important differences and why hemp might be a great resource for brain nutrients, especially omega-3 fatty acids.
 While you can get these fatty acids from any number of foods, hemp might also be beneficial (2).